Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 Submitting the results to Kaggle shows a RMSLE of: 0.50620

-# Future work
+## Future work
 * More models/ algorithms  can be tested and evaluated.
 * I can optimize the sparsity by experiment with the different attributes used in the random forest model.
-* I can elaborate on the relations within dates and time.
+* I can elaborate more on the relations within e.g. dates and time.
 * Now I only used the default random forest class.
-An optimum of RF parameters could be tested.
+I could experiment with different variables.
-* Because casual and registered are included I maybe could predict them separately.
-However, for now I wouldn't know how to use this in my models.
+* Because 'casual' and 'registered' are included I maybe could predict them separately.
+However, for now I am not sure how to use this properly in my models.
+* To better communicate the analyses and results I should perform everything in just one environment e.g. in R.